 - The emergence and development of file-sharing systems in the mid-1990s.

 - The emergence of the first video streaming services in the early 2000s.

-- The growth of mobile traffic and development of cloud technologies in the late 2000s.
+- The growth of mobile traffic and the development of cloud technologies in the late 2000s.

 - The introduction of the Internet of Things and entire ecosystems around the information provider.

-Then a bolt from the blue broke out and an unexpected new player entered the arena – the COVID-19 pandemic.
+Then a bolt from the blue broke out and an unexpected new player entered the arena – it was the COVID-19 pandemic.

 Impact of COVID-19 on Media and Gaming Trends

 The above-mentioned WEF study was prepared in 2015, and little has changed in the market since then.
 The entertainment industry needed a massive boost to fuel its digital transformation, and it got it.

 The coronavirus pandemic swept the world in the first months of 2020, forcing the governments of many countries to take unprecedented measures at the cost of interrupting economic life: billions of people were ordered to stay at home for weeks.
 Many recluses suddenly got a lot of free time, which radically changed the structure of information consumption.

 During the quarantine period, all types of offline activities were partially transferred online, but some were canceled.
 The closure of clubs and cinemas, the rescheduling of concerts and sporting events, even those events that most people could safely watch on TV from home simply could not take place due to the self-isolation regime.
 And it’s not a lack of digitalization, but the very nature of these events.
 The same attempts to hold a football championship without spectators in the stands eventually came across increased quarantine measures.
 Most of the events were canceled or rescheduled for the next year.